blind date

 双语例句

-- I'm sure I could find you a blind date.
+- I meet my wife on a blind date.